microsoft/Qcodes/CONTRIBUTING.rst

 Figured out a new way to use QCoDeS?
 Found a package that makes your life better and easier?
 Got realtime analysis working after struggling with it for days?
-Write it on Slack so we can keep github more organized.
+Write it on the "General" section of GitHub Discussions so we can keep our github more organized.

 Development
 -----------